firesharkstudios/butterfly-server/docs/Butterfly.Database/IDatabase.md

     }
 );

-// This will cause the above DynamicView to echo an INSERT data event await database.InsertAndCommitAsync("employee", values: {
+// This will cause the above DynamicViewSet to echo an INSERT data event await database.InsertAndCommitAsync("employee", values: {
     department_id: 1
     name: "Mr Crabs"
 });

-// This will NOT cause the above DynamicView to echo an INSERT data event
+// This will NOT cause the above DynamicViewSet to echo an INSERT data event
 // (because the department_id doesn't match)
 await database.InsertAndCommitAsync("employee", values: {
     department_id: 2
-    name: "Mr Crabs"
+    name: "Patrick Star"
 });
 ```